Connect with others who understand.

 2. Insomnia

-Living with obesity makes you more likely to experience insomnia, which is defined by difficulty falling asleep or staying asleep or waking up too early.
-The causes of insomnia are numerous, including hormone imbalances, metabolic issues, and stress.
+Living with obesity makes you more likely to experience insomnia — difficulty falling asleep, staying asleep, or waking up too early.
+There are many causes of insomnia, including imbalances in hormones (the messengers of information in the bloodstream), metabolic changes, and stress.
 “Daily stress is keeping me awake at night,” one MyObesityTeam member said.

-Sometimes, comorbidities (two medical conditions at the same time) — such as gastroesophageal reflux disease (GERD) and osteoarthritis — can cause nighttime discomfort and sleep disruption.
-One member of MyObesityTeam who had recently been diagnosed with pseudogout (a type of arthritis) said, “I’m exhausted from not being able to sleep from the pain.”
+Other medical conditions can also interfere with sleep.
+Comorbidities (when two or more conditions happen at the same time), like gastroesophageal reflux disease (GERD) or osteoarthritis, can cause nighttime pain or discomfort.
+One member of MyObesityTeam recently diagnosed with pseudogout (a type of arthritis) said, “I’m exhausted from not being able to sleep from the pain.”

 Treating Insomnia

-Treating insomnia involves combining lifestyle factors, mental healthcare, and medications.
+Treating insomnia involves combining lifestyle changes, mental healthcare, and medications.
 Your treatment may depend on the type of insomnia you have.

 It’s important to consider good sleep hygiene when assessing why you might be experiencing insomnia.
 Examples of sleep hygiene recommendations include: